streamnative/function-mesh-website/docs/connectors/run-connector.md

 bin/pulsar-admin packages upload sink://public/default/my-sink@1.0 --path "/path/to/package-file" --description PACKAGE_DESCRIPTION
 ```

-Then, you can define Function Mesh CRDs by specifying the uploaded connector package.
+Then, you can define source or sink CRDs by specifying the uploaded connector package.

 ### Docker images